fwiko/time-progression/README.md

 # **Where do we stand?**

-## A simple API allowing the retreival of percentage data about how far we are through different units of time.
+### A simple API allowing the retreival of percentage data about how far we are through different units of time.
 All respective data is returned in JSON format.
-### Percentage values are calculated using second precision.

 ## Example Usage